Ezequiel92/experimental_data/README.md

     <h1>🔭 Experimental data</h1>
 </div>

-Experimental measurements in computer readable formats, to use as checks against simulations.
+Experimental measurements in computer readable formats, and plotted in [Pluto.jl](https://github.com/fonsp/Pluto.jl) notebooks, to use as checks against simulations.

 ## Sources